jitsi/handbook/docs/dev-guide/iframe.md

 ### Controlling the embedded Jitsi Meet Conference

-Use the following objects to control the your embedded Jitsi Meet Conference.
+Use the following objects to control your embedded Jitsi Meet Conference.

 * **captureLargeVideoScreenshot** - Captures the screenshot for a large video.